How to Research If Your Salary Expectations Are Realistic

 - Is the performance bonus only based on your performance or also on the entire company?

 - Is it a company where you can negotiate for a better salary later on, or will your later salary increases be solely based on your starting salary?

 Such information is crucial to know before you share your salary expectations.
 If you don’t know someone who is or was at the company, at least check the company website.
 In some cases, you might be able to find out more about their remuneration policy.

 I have the feeling that someone is going to chop off my head for suggesting this, but it can be really eye-opening!
 It certainly was for me.

 I always thought my husband was just telling me I should ask for more because he’s my husband and likes me.
 But then I asked other men and realized that I’d have asked for 10-15% less than they would!
 15% – can you believe that?
 That’s an incredible difference.

 I felt like a complete imposter asking for that salary but I went ahead and did it.
 I prepared my case, stood my ground and it worked.
-I got the salary which I wouldn’t even have considered at first.
+I got a salary which I wouldn’t even have considered at first.

-So be bold and listen to your husbands, boyfriends and other male friends around you.
+So be bold and listen to your husbands, boyfriends, and other male friends around you.
 They might have good tips for your salary negotiations – just like I have in my next post, so stay tuned for the next one.